This procedure starts from the presumption that you previously created a process.

 To view the logs for a specific job, click the corresponding More Actions button, and then View Logs.
 The Logs page is displayed and contains data regarding the indicated job.

-Click the corresponding View Details button.
+- Click the corresponding View Details button.
 The Job Details window is displayed.
-Here you can find information such as the name of the process, the environment where the job had been executed, the Robot which executed it, start and end times of the job, and input and output values if defined.
+Here you can find various information such as the name of the underlying process, the executing robot and machine, the reason behind jobs failing, etc.

 To download the recording for a faulted job, click More Options > Download Recording.
 Execution media is downloaded according to your settings.